-You understand, Mr. President, that no country can assume unilateral committments, and it would be wise to make them motuse.
+You understand, Mr. President, that no country can assume unilateral commitments, and it would be wise to make them mutual.

-L have already said that perhaps it will be necessary for on disarmament us in the negotiations between our countries at the first stage to return to our proposals providing for the establishment of posts at airfields, in major sea-ports, at railway junctions, countries of on highways in order to give guarantees to all the countries of the world that no country will be able to secretly concentrate troops and get prepared for an attack against or envasion of another country.
+I have already said that perhaps it will be necessary for us in the negotiations on disarmament between our countries at the first stage to return to our proposals providing for the establishment of posts at airfields, in major sea-ports, at railway junctions, on highways in order to give guarantees to all the countries of the world that no country will be able to secretly concentrate troops and get prepared for an attack against or invasion of another country.
 It is wise, it appeals to us.